georgeworkhard/geohuang/index.md

 ## Coming-soon

-Planning to write in articles related to these topics in the near future, guess I will pick up one topic from the list biweekly:
+Planning to write in articles related to these topics in the near future.

-- Doge source code
-- Java integration/unit test best practice summary
-- Whats new in Java11